LafeLabs/bookofgeometron-2019/cosmology/README.md

 Roughly, the world view sketched here divides our Universe into three parts, joined by a linguistic framework.
 Those three parts are the Watershed, the Street, and the Factory.
 The linguistic framework is the system of "organic media" documented here, which is a combination of web-based media and physical media, both of which are self-replicating in that each bit of media can be totally replicated by anyone any time anywhere, for free, an infinite number of times(like living things, hence "organic").

+## Teacher Action:

+go through slide deck for this section

+## student action:

+read this section